On semibounded expansions of ordered groups: No new non-semialgebraic smooth functions

-Clearly, \cal I is a real closed field.
 Definable completeness of \cal R easily implies that \cal I is also definably complete.
 We write $(\frac{x}{y})_{\cal I}$ for the division in $\cal I$.
 Since the order-topology on $I$ coincides with the subspace topology from $R$, the dimension of a subset of $I^n$ with respect to either structure is the same.
 Moreover, if $f:X\sub I^n\to I$ is any function, then continuity of $f$ is invariant between the two structures; that is, $f$ is continuous with respect to $\cal I$ if and only if it is continuous with respect to $\cal R$.
 We next prove that smoothness of $f$ is also invariant between the two structures.
-Let us write $f\in \cal C^\infty(\cal R)$ if $f$ is smooth in the sense of \cal R, and $f\in \cal C^\infty(\cal I)$ if it is smooth in the sense of $\cal I$.
+Let us write $f\in \cal C^\infty(\cal R)$ if $f$ is smooth in the sense of \cal R (or, rather $\cal R'$), and $f\in \cal C^\infty(\cal I)$ if it is smooth in the sense of $\cal I$.
 For $n=1$, we denote

 \begin{lemma} Let $f:X\sub I^n\to I$ be any function with open domain.
 Then $f\in \cal C^\infty(\cal R)$ if and only if $f\in \cal C^\infty (\cal I)$. \end{lemma} \begin{proof} We only prove the left-to-right direction, since the other direction is similar.
 Assume $f\in \cal C^\infty(\cal R)$.
 Working inductively on the $m$-th partial derivatives of $f$ with respect to \cal I, it is enough to show that each partial derivative of $f$ with respect to \cal I is in $\cal C^{\infty}(\cal R)$.
-For this, it is enough to show that if $n=1$ and $f\in \cal C^{\infty}(\cal R)$, then there is an $\cal R$-definable function $g\in \cal C^\infty(\cal R)$ such that $g=\left(\frac{df}{dx}\right)_{\cal I}$.
+For this, it is enough to show that if $n=1$ and $f\in \cal C^{\infty}(\cal R)$, then there is an $\cal L$-definable function $g\in \cal C^\infty(\cal R)$ such that $g=\left(\frac{df}{dx}\right)_{\cal I}$.
 We have:

 as needed. \end{proof}